joncamfield/satcommthreats/en.md

 “By this point, the regime's electronic warfare had become even more sophisticated.
 Cell phone and landline calls had long been monitored, but now the spies turned their attention to satellite phones.
 To avoid NATO air strikes, one team of Ukrainian mercenaries set up shop in a kindergarten, right around the corner from the intelligence headquarters; from there they snooped on sat-phone traffic using frequency scanners.
 Gadhafi had declared that anyone caught with a satellite phone could be sentenced to death.”<br /> -- *Aikins, Matthieu (May 18 2012) [Jamming Tripoli](https://www.wired.com/2012/05/ff-libya/) Wired.*
 {: .notice}

-**In-orbit Interception**
+**Global/Remote (Strategic) Interception**

-A very small number of nations have the potential ability to position satellites alongside (“co-orbital”) popular communication satellites to eavesdrop on communications to/from that satellite.
-This is very rare and much more likely focused on military/defense outcomes, but is in the realm of possible:
+"The portfolio of Rohde & Schwarz satellite monitoring solutions for passive interception and monitoring of satellite communications signals is based on many years of professional experience.
+It ranges from flexible, transportable solutions to complex stationary strategic systems for simultaneous interception of signals and services from multiple satellites.
+Areas of application include the analysis and identification of unknown satellite based communications as well as the processing of satellite signals and services for intelligence purposes.
+Field-proven operational concepts and sophisticated analysis tools help organizations efficiently and effectively analyze carriers, services, content and metadata."<br /> -- *Rohde & Schwarz (Retrieved Mar 24 2022) [Satellite Intelligence](https://www.rohde-schwarz.com/us/products/aerospace-defense-security/satellite-monitoring/pg_overview_64135.html) rohde-schwarz.com [Archive](https://web.archive.org/web/20220324142831/https://www.rohde-schwarz.com/us/products/aerospace-defense-security/satellite-monitoring/pg_overview_64135.html)*

 "That new primary mission was “Thuraya collection and Afghanistan/Pakistan exfiltration.”
 The first confirms that the close placement near, and apparent co-orbital shadowing of, the commercial Thuraya 2 satellite is indeed intentional: Mentor 4 is indeed eavesdropping on Thuraya 2.
 The second relates to a more typical mission of ORION SIGINT satellites: collecting radio signals from a wide geographic region on Earth.
 The document also mentions (in the byline with the illustration) that the satellite was expected to be fully operational around mid-May of 2009.
 This tallies with the observed moment of Mentor 4’s arrival near 44 degrees east.
 It arrived there in late April of 2009, although it did not fully stabilize there until July 2009 (see diagram below.)
 Like PAN’s orbital behavior, the behaviour of Mentor 4 is unusual for a SIGINT satellite.
 The very close placement and closely synchronized co-orbital movement of Mentor 4 with regard to Thuraya 2 is unique, in the sense that it is behavior different from both earlier and later satellites in the ORION series: none of these shadow another satellite this closely." <br /> -- *Langbroek, Marco (Octover 31 2016) [A NEMESIS in the sky](https://www.thespacereview.com/article/3095/1) The Space Review.*
 {: .notice}

-In a speech outlining France’s space policy and security issues, Parly said that the Athena-Fidus satellite, operated jointly by France and Italy, was approached “a bit too closely” by Russia’s Luch-Olymp craft, known for its advanced listening capacity.
+"In a speech outlining France’s space policy and security issues, Parly said that the Athena-Fidus satellite, operated jointly by France and Italy, was approached “a bit too closely” by Russia’s Luch-Olymp craft, known for its advanced listening capacity.
 “It got so close that we might have imagined it was trying to intercept our communications,” she added.
 “Trying to listen to your neighbours is not only unfriendly, it’s an act of espionage.”<br /> -- *Chrisafis Angelique (September 7 2018) ['Act of espionage': France accuses Russia of trying to spy on satellite data](https://www.theguardian.com/world/2018/sep/07/france-accuses-russia-spying-satellite-communications-espionage) The Guardian*
 {: .notice}

 **Groundstation Monitoring**